 Contributing to IT-Journey

-Welcome, adventurer! π― IT-Journey thrives on community collaboration.
-Whether youβre fixing a typo, creating epic quests, or building powerful tools, your contribution matters.
+Welcome, adventurer! 🎯 IT-Journey thrives on community collaboration.
+Whether you’re fixing a typo, creating epic quests, or building developer tools, your contribution matters.

 Never contributed to open source before?
 Perfect!
 Start here:

-- Read the Full Guide: Check our comprehensive Contributing Guide on GitHub
+- Read the Full Guide: Check the end-to-end Contributing Guide on GitHub — it walks the whole workflow from setup to merged PR

 - Pick Your Adventure: Choose from content creation, code contributions, documentation, or community support